brushed metal background

 • Social Sciences

-• Teams should also strive to include in their teams individuals from groups historically underrepresented in science, technology, engineering, and mathematics.
+• Teams should also strive to include individuals from groups historically underrepresented in science, technology, engineering, and mathematics.

 How to Get Involved

-Click the 'Follow the Competition' button above to stay up-to-date on competition status, application openings, and recent news.
+Click 'Follow the Competition' above to stay up-to-date on competition status, application openings, and recent news.

 Competition Structure

 The MECC invites selected teams to identify a promising market within the blue economy and to determine the best marine energy application within that market to address.
 Over the course of school year, teams develop materials for two required contests and one optional challenge, outlined below.
-Teams present their work at the MECC final event, typically held in conjunction with the National Hydropower Association's Waterpower Week.
+Teams present their work at the MECC final event, typically held in conjunction with a marine energy industry event.

 MECC teams compete in four required contests: